The $60,000 Patio Inquiry Called While You Were Explaining That You Don't Mow Lawns.

 - Spring demand overwhelms the office because human filtering is the only filtering.

-- The owner or PM is still the emergency backup for every project inquiry.
+- You or the project manager still become the emergency backup for every project inquiry.

 - Wrong-fit calls shape the whole tone of the front door, and premium work gets lost in the shuffle.